OttoHapuc/OttoHapuc/README.md

 and looking for a little more agility in activities, so...
 The programming fit like a glove in my experience and job satisfaction.
-I'm currently a student in web development, both front and back, below are the languages ​​I master and/or am currently learning (this bio is updated weekly)."
+I'm currently a student in web development, both front and back, below are the languages ​​I master and/or am currently learning."
 <br/><br/>
 Front end:
 <div style="vertical-align: middle;">